annotation/text-fabric/docs/Api/General.md

         templateO3
         ```

-        ???+ note "1 or more alternatives
+        ???+ note "1 or more alternatives"
             This quantifier can be used with any number of `/or/` keywords, including
             none at all.
 If there is no `/or/`, there is just one alternative.
             The only difference between